-The following section describes long-term incentive compensation (FY2025-LTI) covering the three-year period from the fiscal year ending March 2025 to the fiscal year ending March 2027.
+The following section describes long-term incentive compensation (FY2026-LTI) covering the three-year period from the fiscal year ending March 2026 to the fiscal year ending March 2028.

 The ratio of subsequent grant-type restricted stock compensation (RSU: Restricted Stock Unit) and performance-based stock compensation (PSU: Performance Share Unit) is in accordance with the basic concept of putting emphasis on performance-linked compensation.
-In light of the current uncertain and drastically changing business environment, the Compensation Committee has determined 40% for RSU and 60% for PSU for FY2025-LTI in order to secure a desirable share of stock in the total compensation.
+The Compensation Committee has determined the LTI mix as 40% for RSUs and 60% for PSUs in order to promote our objective of rewarding Executive Officers for their contribution on achieving our long-term performance goals and creating share ownership.